wesleykam/Podcast-Analyzer/README.md

 # Podcast Transcript Analyzer — Full Stack (Frontend + Backend)

-A full-stack tool for analyzing podcast transcripts.
+A full-stack tool for analyzing podcast transcripts for [This Week Health](https://thisweekhealth.com/).

 - **Frontend:** React + Vite + TypeScript UI to input a URL or raw text and view results.
 - **Backend:** Flask API that (1) scrapes transcripts from a URL (incl. iframes) and (2) analyzes them with OpenAI or Groq to produce a structured JSON report.